SPF PermError: what it means and how to fix it

 A PermError dissected: a real case

-Take a domain that just tipped into PermError without warning.
+A domain has just tipped into PermError without warning.
 The team swears it "changed nothing."
-Let's unfold it.
+Unfolding it tells another story.
 The record:

 v=spf1 include:_spf.google.com include:_spf.old-router.com